IdleLands/IdleLands3/docs/API.md

 plugin:pet:feed | gold | Feed your pet gold.
 plugin:pet:feedmax |  | Feed your pet maximum gold.
-plugin:pet:equip | itemId | Equip an item from your pets inventory. plugin:pet:sell | itemId | Sell an item from your pets inventory. plugin:pet:sellall |  | Sell all items from your pets inventory. plugin:pet:giveitem | itemId | Give your pet an item from your equipment.
+plugin:pet:equip | itemId | Equip an item from your pets inventory. plugin:pet:salvage | itemId | Salvage an item from your pets inventory. plugin:pet:salvageall |  | Salvage all items from your pets inventory. plugin:pet:sell | itemId | Sell an item from your pets inventory. plugin:pet:sellall |  | Sell all items from your pets inventory. plugin:pet:giveitem | itemId | Give your pet an item from your equipment.